Nurse Assistant Training (FAQs)

 What is a typical schedule?

-The Nurse Assistant training program is 10 weeks in the spring, summer and fall semesters.
+The Nurse Assistant training program is 10 weeks in the spring and fall semesters.
 Students attend lecture for the first five days of the program.
 Beginning the second week of training, students will attend lecture two days per week and clinical two days a week, class times will vary.
 Please refer to the current schedule of classes for the current days and times

 Can I work while I am in the Program?